Najiy/nscl-python/README.md

-THIS REPO HAS BEEN MIGRATED TO NSSN @ https://github.com/Najiy/nssn-python
+OBSOLETE, THIS REPO HAS BEEN MIGRATED TO NSSN @ https://github.com/Najiy/nssn-python

 Pattern Discovery Algorithm with structurally dynamic networks.
 NSCL, Neuro-symbolic concept learner.